-Your water footprint is the amount of water you use in and around your home, school or office throughout the day.
+Your water footprint 1 is the amount of water you use in and around your home, school or office throughout the day.
 It includes the water you use directly (e.g., from a tap).
 It also includes the water it took to produce the food you eat, the products you buy, the energy you consume and even the water you save when you recycle.
-You may not drink, feel or see this virtual water, but it makes up the majority of your water footprint.
+You may not drink, feel or see this virtual water, 2 but it actually makes up the majority of your water footprint.

-The source of all water footprint content comes from the Water Footprint Network (WFN).
-The concept of water footprints was created by Dr. Arjen Hoekstra, who along with the others at the WFN, developed the framework and established the international organization as the foremost research network in the discipline.
+The water footprint concept, sources and methodology come from the Water Footprint Network (WFN).
+The concept was created by Dr. Arjen Hoekstra who, along with the others at the WFN, developed the framework and established the international organization as the foremost research network in the discipline.